The Vandeventer Neighborhood

 Unfortunately, it's a study in slow decay.

-There's some business on Delmar, Page and Martin Luther King Jr Blvd.
+There are some businesses on Delmar, Page and Martin Luther King Jr Blvd.
 Here are a few:

 Some local fare...who wants to go on a pic-a-nic?